nythz/pf2e-warlord/README.md

 - Find a way to automate Extend Aura
   - GM needs to manually increase the aura for the round
 - Adjust balance of the Class and Feats
+  - Test Bleeding follow through changes
+  - Test level 20 feats
-- Replace default icons with free game-icons.net icons
+- Replace default icons with free game-icons.net or pf2e system icons
-- Replace Game-icons.net icons with custom icons
+- Replace game-icons.net and pf2e system icons with custom icons